Ludwig Börne: Career

-On his return to Frankfurt, now constituted as a grand duchy under the sovereignty of the prince bishop Karl von Dalberg, he received (1811) the appointment of police actuary in that city.
+On his return to Frankfurt, now constituted as a part of the grand duchy of Frankfurt under the sovereignty of the prince bishop Karl von Dalberg, who had granted the Jewish community broader citizenship rights, he received the appointment of police actuary in 1811.

-In 1814, he had to resign his post due to his ethnicity.
+In 1814, he was forced to resign his post because he was Jewish and those limited civil rights were revoked.
 Embittered by the oppression suffered by Jews in Germany, he took to journalism and edited the Frankfurt liberal newspapers Staatsristretto and Die Zeitschwingen.

 Later life

-In 1818, he converted to Lutheran Protestantism, changing his name from Loeb Baruch to Ludwig Börne.
+In 1818, he converted to Lutheran Protestantism and changed his name from Juda Löw Baruch to Ludwig Börne, in part because he hoped to access better professional opportunities.
 From 1818 to 1821, he edited Die Wage, a paper distinguished by its lively political articles and its powerful but sarcastic theatrical criticisms.
+In these years he also wrote some of his major works on the history of Jewish Frankfurt, including Juden in der freien Stadt Frankfurt (1820).

-This paper was suppressed by the police, and in 1821, Börne took a pause from journalism and led a quiet life in Paris, Hamburg, and Frankfurt.
+Die Wage was suppressed by the police, and in 1821, Börne took a pause from journalism and led a quiet life in Paris, Hamburg, and Frankfurt.

 After the July Revolution (1830), he hurried to Paris, expecting to find society nearer to his own ideas of freedom.
 Although to some extent disappointed in his hopes, he did not look any more kindly on the political condition of Germany; this lent additional zest to the brilliant satirical letters (Briefe aus Paris, 1830–1833, published Paris, 1834), which he began to publish in his last literary venture, La Balance, a revival of Die Wage.
 The Briefe aus Paris was Börne's most important publication, and a landmark in the history of German journalism.
 Its appearance led him to be regarded as a leading thinker in Germany.